rsbauer/gps4camera/README.md

 --- | --- | ---
 <img src="https://raw.githubusercontent.com/rsbauer/gps4camera/master/images/gps.png" width="300"> | <img src="https://raw.githubusercontent.com/rsbauer/gps4camera/master/images/qr.png" width="300"> | <img src="https://raw.githubusercontent.com/rsbauer/gps4camera/master/images/map.png" width="300">

+### Usage

+## qrfinder

+The latest version can be found here: https://github.com/rsbauer/gps4camera/releases/ and look for the zip file with "qrfinder" in the name.

+You can put this in the same directory as the photos you wish to update.
+Although it may be better to put it in /usr/local/bin so it'll be available from any directory.

+qrfinder will need exiftool.
+Exiftool can be found and installed from https://exiftool.org/

+Once qrfinder and exiftool have been installed, you would run something like this:

+qrfinder [directory of the files you'd like to update] [image extension to search]

+or something like this:

+qrfinder /Users/rob/Pictures/today JPG

+(replace the directory and file extension with ones you use)

+Make sure you have either a gpx or kml file with the gps coordinates in the same directory.
+Otherwise, the script will not make any changes.

 ### Getting Started

 You will need the source code from here and the latest Xcode installed.